-Investors are informed that not all Distributors offer all classes of Shares.
+Investors are informed that not all Distributors offer all Share Classes.

 Shares are generally issued as Accumulation Shares.
 Distribution Shares will only be issued within any Fund at the Directors' discretion.
 Investors may enquire at the Management Company or their Distributor whether any Distribution Shares are available within each Share Class and Fund.